emersonmello/mfap-installation-guide/doc/en/Readme.md

 ### Host settings

-In order to the IdP be able to make requests to its own address, it is necessary to adjust the `/etc/hosts` configuration.
+In order for the IdP to be able to make requests to its address, it is necessary to adjust the `/etc/hosts` configuration.

 1. Edit the `/etc/hosts` file:
 ```bash